 It Depends on How You Want to Use the Water

-How long you hold water in your off grid tanks depend on how you want to use it.
+How long you hold water in your off grid tanks depends on how you want to use it.
 Irrigation water can lie in a pond for as long as you want.
 The only problem will be the mosquitoes.

-However, if you want to use the water for laundry, cleaning, cooking, drinking or dishes, you should impose some virtual expiry date to avoid the risks of using contaminated water.
+However, if you want to use the water for laundry, cleaning, cooking, drinking, or dishes, you should impose some virtual expiry date to avoid the risks of using contaminated water.

 Keep Your Water Moving

 Agitating your water or running through the entire reservoir every now and then reduces the risk of long-term contamination.
-If you keep using your water, chances are you will have to replace it long before you have to worry about smell, algae growth and the development of other forms of bacteria.
+If you keep using your water, chances are you will have to replace it long before you have to worry about the smell, algae growth, and the development of other forms of bacteria.

 Avoid hoarding rainwater thinking that you will use it when drought strikes – unless you want to use it for irrigation.
 Using the rainwater as soon as possible and holding off the alternative for dry time use would be a better idea.

 Build a System with Two Distinct Holding Tanks